James July-August 2025 web - Flipbook - Page 29

 deliver increased access to care to

-Atlanta was the closing in November Fulton County Commission Chairman
+Atlanta was the closing in November ident and CEO John Haupert and

 communities.
 However, healthcare